Red River Valley League: History

-A "Red River Valley League" played several seasons as a semi–pro league before the league evolved to become a full minor league in 1897.
+A "Red River Valley League" played several seasons as a semi–pro league before evolving to become a full minor league in 1897.

 The Red River Valley League began minor league baseball play in the 1897 season as a Class F level league.
-The Four charter teams were the Moorhead Barmaids, Grand Forks Senators/Black Stockings, Wahpeton–Breckenridge Methodists and Fargo Divorcees/Fargo Red Stockings.
+The four charter teams were the Moorhead Barmaids, Grand Forks Senators/Black Stockings, Wahpeton–Breckenridge Methodists and Fargo Divorcees/Fargo Red Stockings.
 The league presidents were Chauncey Wheeler and Senator W. A. Gordon, who also served as manager of Grand Forks.
 Player salaries were capped at $40.00 per month by the league.

 The Red River Valley League permanently disbanded on August 8, 1897, eight days after the first–half of the season had ended.

 At the time the Red River Valley League folded, on August 8, 1897, the Moorhead Barmaids were in first place in the league standings with a 32–13 record.
 Moorhead was 10.5 games ahead of the second place Grand Forks Senators/Grand Forks Black Stockings (19–21).
 They were followed by the Wahpeton–Breckenridge Methodists (16–21) and Fargo Divorcees (17–29).

 Longest scoreless tie in history

 Notably, the River Valley League's Fargo Red Stockings and Grand Forks Black Stockings played a 25–inning, 0–0 tie on July 18, 1891 in the second game of a doubleheader, a 4 hour and 10 minute game.
-William Gibbs of the Grand Forks Black Stockings, and George Raymer of the Fargo Red Stockings, each pitched a record 25 scoreless innings in the game.
-The game is the longest scoreless tie in baseball history.
-The umpire ended the game after the completion of the 25th inning because the teams had to catch a train.
-The 25th inning concluded at 8:10 pm.
-The ballgame was played at neutral site.
-Grand Forks owner Tom Hill relocated the series to the North Dakota State Militia Training Grounds in Devils Lake, North Dakota hoping for larger attendance.
+The ballgame was played at neutral site; Grand Forks owner Tom Hill relocated the series to the North Dakota State Militia Training Grounds in Devils Lake, hoping for larger attendance.
+William Gibbs of the Grand Forks Black Stockings and George Raymer of the Fargo Red Stockings each pitched a record 25 scoreless innings in the game, the longest scoreless tie in baseball history.
+The umpire ended the game at 8:10 PM after the completion of the 25th inning because the teams had to catch a train.